 Yale-New Haven Hospital is one of the top hospitals in the United States and is proud to have one of the most established volunteer programs.
 Students interested in learning more about the healthcare field, giving back to their community and exploring possible career paths should apply for the Youth Volunteer Program.
 Students must be 15 years of age and able to commit to volunteering for at least one 3 hour shift per week.

-If you are interested in participating in our program beginning this fall, we encourage you to apply.
 Assignments will be made on a first come, first served basis, at the completion of all the requirements.
 If you are interested in applying for the Youth Volunteer Program, please print the Youth Volunteer Application Packet.
-You must complete the application and the one page reflection.
-Once you have completed the application and the one page reflection, please call the Volunteer Services Department at 203.688.2297 to schedule your interview.
+Once you have completed the application and the one page reflection, please call the Volunteer Services Department at (203) 688-2297 to schedule your interview.

-- Atrium Gift Shop assistants help customers with purchases and keep the inventory up-to-date.
+- Gift Shop volunteers provide customer service assistance including helping customers with purchases and keeping inventory up-to-date.

 - Family Liaison Services provides information and support to families in the surgical family lounge.

-- Information Desks welcome visitors, assist with directions and provide general information about the hospital to guests.
+- Information Desk volunteers welcome patients and visitors, assisting with directions and providing general information about the hospital.

 Trying to understand and cope with the challenges that arise during a hospital stay can be difficult.
-Volunteers help patients and their families by attempting to make the experience as comfortable as possible for everyone.
+Volunteers assist patients and their families by helping to make their experience as comfortable as possible.
+A sample of these assignments include: